dankoBo/One_page_template/README.md

 -----------------------------------------------------------------------------------------------------------------------------

-The project was created during the learning and improvement skills.
+The project was created during the learning and improvement coding skills.
 To open the project in the browser, use:

 1) Double-click on the index.html file with the left mouse button
    - or